 Following suit from other cities providing more open and collaborative digital services, City of Ottawa rolled out its own Open 311 APIs.
 Right after their presentation in an Ottawa Civic Tech’s Hack Night in early 2017, a developer had the idea to make a ‘one-click’ app to report small issues like potholes.
 The objective was to keep the service simple, with users doing very little while the software sorts out most information.
 In the following weeks, a few more developers with varied front-end/back-end/web skills joined to brainstorm ideas, discuss technology implementation details, while I started mocking up a mobile experience.

 Design Iteration 1: Quick mobile UI proof-of-concept with Material Design

-- Smarter way to report (automate/autofill as much info as possible by innovative technology)
+- Smarter way to report (automate/autofill as much info as possible by using background data from mobile phones).

-- Better form design (bridging gaps between citizen’s mental model and government service terminologies and methods)
+- Better form design (bridging gaps between citizen’s mental model and official language of municipal services)

 - Accountability and transparency of government service

-- Quick find/search/filter different issues to see the current state of things
+- Quick find/search/filter different issues to see the current state of your reports

-- Check if an issue user sees has been addressed (so as to not duplicate what’s already been reported)
+- Check if an issue has been addressed (so as to not duplicate what’s already been reported)